Spending Time With a Person Who Has Died

 Spending some time with a person when they have died is traditional for many peoples of the world.
 This pattern changed during the last century for some groups of people though, and they began to feel uneasy about being with the body of someone close.

 In recent years it has changed again, and the practice of spending time together has become much more common across cultures once more in New Zealand.
-Most people find great comfort in doing so, even if they feel uncomfortable at the idea at first.
+Most people find great comfort in doing so, even if they feel uncomfortable with the idea at first.

 Helping you accept what has happened

 Sometimes it is hard to believe what has happened when someone dies, especially if it is a sudden or unexpected death.
-Seeing the person who has died can begin the process of believing that the death is real, and coming to terms with it.
+Seeing the person who has died can begin the process of believing that the death is real, and help with coming to terms with it.

 A chance to say what you need to say

 Bereaved people often feel overwhelmed by many intense emotions.
 For many, spending time with someone who has died gives them an opportunity to express some of these feelings and feel some relief.
 Others appreciate the opportunity to see the body of a person they love for the last time, though they will always feel a connection with them in their hearts.

 Where can you spend time with someone who has died?